istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

 configure a load balancer for HTTP/TCP traffic, most commonly operating at the edge of the mesh to enable ingress traffic for an application.

-Unlike Kubernetes Igress, Istio `Gateway` only configures the L4-L6 functions (e.g., ports to  expose, TLS configuration).
+Unlike Kubernetes Ingress, Istio `Gateway` only configures the L4-L6 functions (e.g., ports to  expose, TLS configuration).
 Users then can use standard Istio rules to control HTTP requests as well as TCP traffic entering a `Gateway` by binding a `VirtualService` to it.